marjicaws/4-tune/README.md

 - **Post-MVP**: A list of additional/advanced features you would like to include in your app after you have met MVP.

-I'm not sure at the moment.
-Maybe a feature that will let you play their top track on the page so you can hear some of their music right there and then.
+*** Maybe a feature that will let you play their top track on the page so you can hear some of their music right there and then.

 - **Goals**: What you plan to accomplish for each day of the project week.